|

 extras

-- Local switch jobs for East Yard/ Lafayette; interchange work with
+- Local switch jobs for East Yard/Lafayette; interchange work with

-at Tilton (unmodeled, off line) to Peru; grain work on line
+other railroads; the stone job at the quarry; daily locals each way between Tilton (unmodeled, off line) to Peru; grain work on line

-the NYC, Monon and NKP into East Yard at Lafayette.
+jobs from the NYC, Monon and NKP into East Yard at Lafayette.

 - Overhead traffic heavy with automobiles and their parts, general merchandise,